 Obtain raw materials from reliable and known dealers.
-Visible deterioration, off odour, signs of thawing foreign body contamination must be checked before purchasing the item.
-Use of raw materials must be based on FIFO (First In First Out), FEFO (First Expired First Out) and FMFO (First Manufactured First Out) and purchase of materials must be based on adequate storage facilities so that no accidental contamination or temperature abuse especially in the case of frozen foods takes place.
+Visible deterioration, off odor, signs of thawing foreign body contamination must be checked before purchasing the item.
+The use of raw materials must be based on FIFO (First In First Out), FEFO (First Expired First Out), and FMFO (First Manufactured First Out).
+Also, purchasing the materials must be based on adequate storage facilities so that no accidental contamination or temperature abuse, especially in the case of frozen foods, takes place.

-Special guidelines are laid by FSSAI for food with high levels of salt, sugar, acid or low moisture.
-Consumers must be kept informed by displaying ingredients that may be possible allergens like milk, egg, fish, nuts etc. Food must be kept covered and protected after cooking if it must be seasoned with uncooked ingredients the exposure must be monitored and limited.
-Sandwiches must be freshly prepared and it would be preferable if fresh salads or fruit dishes are seasonal.
+FSSAI lays particular guidelines for food with high levels of salt, sugar, acid, or low moisture.
+Consumers must be kept informed by displaying ingredients that may be possible allergens like milk, egg, fish, nuts, etc. Food must be kept covered and protected after cooking if it must be seasoned with uncooked ingredients; the exposure must be monitored and limited.
+Sandwiches must be freshly prepared, and it would be preferable if fresh salads or fruit dishes are seasonal.

 FSSAI Requirements for Processing and Preparation of Fruits and Vegetables

-Only fruits and vegetables that have been protected from cross-contamination and have been properly conserved must be used after removal of parts in poor condition.
-Whole fruits and vegetables must be washed in potable water before use and uncooked, ready to eat fruits and vegetables must be first disinfected using 50 ppm chlorinated water.
+Only fruits and vegetables that have been protected from cross-contamination and have been appropriately conserved must be used after the removal of parts in poor condition.
+Whole fruits and vegetables must be washed in potable water before use, and uncooked, ready to eat fruits and vegetables must be first disinfected using 50 ppm chlorinated water.
 Previously cut fruits and vegetables must be kept in clean, covered containers under refrigeration.

 FSSAI Requirements for Processing and Preparation of Non-veg Products

 Raw meat and processed meat should be kept away from other foods and surfaces to avoid cross-contamination.
-Hands must be thoroughly washed when switching from one sort of meat to another and proper cooking of all non-veg foods must be ensured.
-Anti-bacterials must be used on all surfaces coming in contact with raw meat or poultry and frozen products must be thawed properly for enough heat penetration.
+Hands must be thoroughly washed when switching from one sort of meat to another, and proper cooking of all non-veg foods must be ensured.
+Anti-bacterial must be used on all surfaces coming in contact with raw meat or poultry, and frozen products must be adequately thawed for enough heat penetration.

 7. Personal Hygiene

-All food equipment must be designed and maintained in such a way that they can be cleaned and sanitized totally to prevent any microbial build up.
-Within the FSSAI guidelines, the precautions mentioned include the use of properly designed and constructed equipment/utensils made of non-absorbent food grade material, utensils for raw foods must be separated from those of cooked food, reusable utensils must be properly disinfected and single-use disposable items like straws, disposable cups etc must not be re-used.
-Cracked or chipped dishes must be discarded and personal belongings must be kept away from vending, sale and preparation area which should be at least 30 cm off ground.
+All food equipment must be designed and maintained in such a way that they can be cleaned and sanitized totally to prevent any microbial build-up.
+Within the FSSAI guidelines, the precautions mentioned include the use of properly designed and constructed equipment/utensils made of non-absorbent food-grade material, utensils for raw foods must be separated from those of cooked food, reusable utensils must be adequately disinfected and single-use disposable items like straws, disposable cups, etc. must not be re-used.
+Cracked or chipped dishes must be discarded, and personal belongings must be kept away from vending, sale, and preparation area, which should be at least 30 cm off the ground.

-The point of sale is the last point of food chain cycle and assuming that food has safely reached this point guidelines given by FSSAI pertaining to point of sale include protection of this place from dust, wind, rain, strong sun, pests etc and its hygiene.
-Chosen point of sale must be away from all human and animal waste and disposable gloves must be used only once.
-Salt, sugar, mustard etc to be used by the customer must be provided in a single portion and not go back in the dispenser.
+The point of sale is the last point of the food chain cycle, and assuming that food has safely reached till this guideline given by FSSAI, which includes the protection of this place from dust, wind, rain, intense sun, pests, etc. and its hygiene.
+The chosen point of sale must be away from all human and animal waste, and disposable gloves must be used only once.
+Salt, sugar, mustard, etc. to be used by the customer must be provided in a single portion and not go back to the dispenser.

-Food must not get contaminated due to an unhygienic environment so FSSAI precautions state that food preparation and selling areas be clean and dry with a proper ventilation system in an airy environment and not a damp place.
-There should be no waste collection in areas near food and no one should be allowed to spit or wash hands etc near this area.
-Toilets must not open directly into food processing, display or selling areas.
-Food path and water drainage should be properly maintained and adornments in the establishment must not cater to food contamination.
+Food must not get contaminated due to an unhygienic environment.
+Hence, FSSAI precautions state that food preparation and selling areas be clean and dry with a proper ventilation system in an airy atmosphere and not a damp place.
+There should be no waste collection in areas near food, and no one should be allowed to spit or wash hands, etc. near this area.
+Toilets must not open directly into food processing, display, or selling areas.
+Food path and water drainage should be maintained appropriately, and adornments in the establishment must not cater to food contamination.

 12. High-Risk Food

-Apart from the above-mentioned guidelines, there are special guidelines for foods classified as high-risk food items like confectionery, dairy products, chutneys, sauces, raw meat etc. Special care must be taken in there storage and preparation to avoid cross-contamination and temperature abuse must be watched out for.
+Apart from the guidelines mentioned above, there are special guidelines for foods classified as high-risk food items like confectionery, dairy products, chutneys, sauces, raw meat, etc. Special care must be taken in there storage and preparation to avoid cross-contamination, and temperature abuse must be watched out for.

 FSSAI is known for being vigilant and taking serious action if and when the guidelines specified by it are not met.
 Here is the detailed Food Safety Inspection checklist that would help you stay prepared for a sudden inspection.

-Make sure that you follow these guidelines in order to keep running your restaurant business without any legal road bumps!
+Make sure that you follow these guidelines to keep running your restaurant business without any legal road bumps!